Rum Custard Tart with Brown Sugar Crust, Spiked Whipped Cream and Almond Pralines.

 - 2 large eggs

-- 2 tbsp cold butter, cut into small pieces
+- 2 tablespoon cold butter, cut into small pieces

-- Lightly sweetened whipped cream, flavored with a tsp of vanilla and spiked with a tablespoon or two of rum
+- Lightly sweetened whipped cream, flavored with a teaspoon of vanilla and spiked with a tablespoon or two of rum

 - Almond Pralines